 Ejector unit is a relatively simple device which utilizes the pressure energy of the primary fluid to entrain the secondary fluid.
 It is widely used in the chemical industry, where it usually serves as a reliable pump/compressor/vacuum pump, fluid-fluid(-solid) contactor or gas scrubber.
-It usually consists from four, simple, non-moving parts:
+It usually consists of four, simple, non-moving parts:

-- a nozzle in which the pressure energy of the primary/motive fluid is transformed in the kinetic energy of high velocity fluid jet,
+- a nozzle in which the pressure energy of the primary/motive fluid is transformed in the kinetic energy of high-velocity fluid jet,

 - a suction chamber where the jet of the primary fluid and the secondary, entrained fluid are contacted and flow through the converging section to

-- a mixing tube where the primary fluid jet disintegrates and mixes intensively with the secondary fluid producing highly homogeneous mixture, it is connected to
+- a mixing tube where the primary fluid jet disintegrates and mixes intensively with the secondary fluid producing a highly homogeneous mixture, it is connected to

 - a diffuser in which the kinetic energy of the mixture is efficiently transformed back to the pressure energy.